hmlongco/RxSwiftWidgets/README.md

 }
 ```
-## Walkthrough

-Let's take a quick walk through the code.

 Our *UserListWidget* is a *WidgetView*, whose job is to return a single widget container that defines the interface for that view.